stefpeschel/mock-exam2/README_english.md

 Take your time to look at the tasks.
 They are sorted by increasing difficulty and divided into different topics, which will give you hints as to where you should look for support in the course material.

-For each task, you will find empty functions labeled with headings such as *"Write a function that does X ”*.
-Fill in the function body (i.e. the part between the curly brackets `{ }`) with code that does what is required.
+For each task you will find a section **"Your code ”**.
+Complete the missing code there according to the instructions in the task.
+If, for example, a function with an empty function body is given, you should complete this.
 Example:

 ```r
 # Write a function that divides x by y